JGL/SharingElements/README.md

 bundle exec pod install
 ```

-Finally, make sure to open the xcode workspace, not the xcode project:
+Finally, make sure to open the Xcode workspace, not the Xcode project:

 ```
 open BodyElements.xcworkspace